dylanwoodconsulting/ngrx-modules-workshop/notes.md

   - [x] testing selectors
     - [ ] even if tested projector functions, test entire whole
 - [ ] suggestions
+  - [ ] entityadaptor keeps the list sorted
+    - [ ] keeps a list of sorted ids, pulls from the indexed list to create the sorted array
+  - [ ] no feature flags in reducers
   - [ ] don't store classes and non-serializable data in state
   - [ ] create vm selectors close to the component
   - [ ] do not care what the shape of reducer is (abstracted out and away)